EliteLoser/Finance/RSI/README.md

 The part `| ?{ ++$Counter % 2 -eq 0 }` is a Where-Object filter that simply filters out every other element regardless of what's in the pipeline.

+In this example, I sort by filename, since I know it has a timestamp that sorts chronologically also in alphabetical order (the ISO 8601 variant).

 # Example of only RSI step one

 If you want only step one, it will look like this: